-Distracted driving simply means doing something else that takes your attention away from driving, whether it’s changing the radio station, talking to your kids, eating, or putting on makeup.
-Distracted driving is a serious and ongoing problem, especially in recent years with the explosion of mobile phones and the phenomenon of texting while driving.
+The term ‘distracted driving’ simply means doing something else that takes your attention away from driving, whether it’s changing the radio station, talking to your kids, eating or putting on makeup.
+Distracted driving accidents are a serious and ongoing problem, especially in recent years with the explosion of mobile phones and the phenomenon of texting while driving.

 Distracted Driving Accidents Are Common

 Accidents related to a distracted driver are a common cause of death and injury in the U.S. Every day approximately 8 people are killed and 1,160 injured in vehicle crashes that involved a distracted driver, according to the Centers for Disease Control (CDC).

 - Visual: taking your eyes off the road

 - Manual: taking your hands off the wheel

 - Cognitive: letting your mind wander from driving